 Hello, my name is Samantha Smylie.
 I am a third year History major, (potential) politics minor POSSE Scholar from Chicago, Illinois.
 I concentrate in Middle Eastern and North African History, but I also find myself talking a lot about race, gender, class, and higher education in the United States.
-I hope to be a journalist with a public radio show like Serial, This American Life, Snap Judgement, and so many others.
+I hope to be a journalist with a public radio show like Serial, This American Life, Snap Judgment, and so many others.

 When I’m not reading almost 100 pages a night for my classes, I’m doing a few things on campus and for myself (because who is more important than me?).
 I am a part of the Oberlin College Dialogue Center (OCDC).
 I love the cool people that I work with.
 I love that I am applying my skills of conflict resolution to real life situations.
 It’s amazing.
 I use Facebook to keep myself updated on current social justice issues — I am always reposting articles online or writing a lengthy post about different social justice issues.
 I guess you could call me a Facebook activist.
 And recently, I started a podcast with my friend Hyacinth called “A Spoonful of Honey.”